maykinmedia/drf-polymorphic/README.rst

     ]

-The same endpoint can be used for changing data.
+The same endpoint can be used to change the data.
 In this example the request body can include data of any predefined pet species:

 .. code-block:: http